 Red Cabbage: Supplies are steady with good quality.

 Snow and Sugar Snap Peas: Quality is good.
 Guatemala has good volume and Peru’s volume is light but will be increasing Mid-July.

 Spinach (bunched): Cool foggy mornings are causing some mildew and warmer afternoons are causing insect presence.

 Spring Mix: Cool foggy mornings are causing some mildew and warmer afternoons are causing insect presence.

 Sweet Potatoes and Yams: New crop harvest starts as soon as next week for some sweet potato growers.
 We are looking at new crop shipments starting in about 6 weeks after they cure.
 Last year’s crop is starting to dwindle, and inventory is getting tight, but supply should hold to avoid a gap.

-Organic Tomatoes: Supply and quality improvement.
+Organic Tomatoes: WATCHLIST Supply very limited, and quality is marginal.

 APPLES AND PEARS